We're here to help!CALL TODAY: 954-568-3636

 Do you need a car accident attorney in Fort Lauderdale after getting into an accident in a rental vehicle?
 You might if you suffered serious personal injuries, expensive property damage, or aren’t sure whose insurance will cover the damages.
-The personal injury attorneys at the Law Offices of David I. Fuchs is happy to discuss your recent Fort Lauderdale crash with you in detail during a free case evaluation.
+The personal injury attorneys at David I. Fuchs, Injury & Accident Lawyer, P.A. is happy to discuss your recent Fort Lauderdale crash with you in detail during a free case evaluation.
 We might be able to help you recover your damages, including the costs of medical care and rental car repairs or replacement.
 Call (954) 568-3636 today.

 Florida is one of the most heavily-visited states in the entire country, with tens of millions of tourists — international and domestic — visiting every year.
 As such, rental cars are quite common on Florida roadways, along with drivers who may feel uncomfortable in a new, unfamiliar location and driving a new, unfamiliar vehicle.
 Not unsurprisingly, rental car accidents are quite common in Fort Lauderdale.